Understanding the Testing of VR Applications

 Automated Testing:

-According to the experts, there is no specific or accepted pattern for automated testing of VR applications.
-Currently, the industry is implementing existing software engineering practices and applying them for testing VR applications.
+According to the experts, there is no specific or accepted pattern for this.
+Currently, the industry is implementing existing software engineering practices and applying them.

 -